 The Company has a very strong liquidity position, reflective of the short-term nature of the assets held, coupled with the strong level of capitalisation.
 The Company manages the duration of its asset exposures to reflect the short-term nature of its liabilities.
-With respect to liquidity risk, the Expected Profit in Future Premiums is nil at year end 2020.
+With respect to liquidity risk, the Expected Profit in Future Premiums is nil at year end 2021.

-The Company monitors liquidity risk in line with its Investment policy and regular risk monitoring and reporting through the Chief Risk Officer to the Risk Committee and ultimately the Board of Directors.
-The vast majority of the Company's assets are held in cash and short-term deposits, mitigating any liquidity risk that may arise.
+The Company monitors liquidity risk in line with its Investment Policy and regular risk monitoring and reporting through the Chief Risk Officer to the Risk Committee and ultimately the Board of Directors.
+The vast majority of the Company's assets are held in cash and short-term deposits (including Money Market AAA Rated Funds), mitigating any liquidity risk that may arise.